jedld/pretentious/README.md

 ## Auto stubbing

 Too lazy to generate rspec-mocks stubs?
-Let the pretentious Gem to it for you.
+Let the Pretentious gem to it for you.

 Simply call the _stub method on a class and pass the classes you want to generate stubs for when passing calling spec_for (see below):